How is Diesel Engine Maintenance Different from Gasoline Engine Maintenance?

 In the case of anti-pollution systems, the maintenance of a Diesel is far superior to that of a Gasoline.
 As we previously explained, Diesel engines equipped with Particulate Filters eventually end up blocking said filters, which is why some manufacturers require a special additive that, when injected together with the fuel, “burns” these residues and thus cleans the Anti-Particulate Filters.
 This additive liquid must be refilled every certain time, depending on whether the use of the vehicle is mostly urban or mixed.

-Another aspect of diesel maintenance is cleaning the EGR (Exhaust Gases Recirculation) valves or the recirculation of exhaust gases.
-This system derives part of the exhaust gases from the engine back to the intake to be re-burned and eliminate a small part of the solid particles, but consequently these valves eventually fill up with carbon, clogging and causing erratic operation. engine, so cleaning it every 100,000km (or less if it works on an urban cycle) is highly recommended.
+Another aspect of diesel engine maintenance is cleaning the EGR (Exhaust Gas Recirculation) valves or the recirculation of exhaust gases.
+This system derives part of the exhaust gases from the engine back to the intake to be re-burned and eliminate a small part of the solid particles.

-For their part, gasoline engines do not require special attention in anti-pollution systems, although due to the nature of the exhaust gases and their reaction with the condensation of ambient humidity that occurs in the exhaust, it can corrode and break.
+For their part, gasoline engines do not require special attention in anti-pollution systems, although due to the nature of the exhaust gases and their reaction with the condensation of ambient humidity that occurs in the exhaust, they can corrode and break.

 Transmission maintenance

 After seeing the differences in the engine, we will move on to the transmission.
-The clutches of cars with Diesel engines tend to tire less and last longer, since the very high torque offered by these engines means that we have to change gear less often, use less of the clutch.
-And, above all, when starting from a standstill, we do not need to rev the engine so much to get the car moving.
+The clutches of cars with Diesel engines tend to tire less and last longer, since the very high torque offered by these engines means that we have to change gear less often, and use less of the clutch.

 Due to the opposite effects, the clutches of a gasoline engine tend to last fewer kilometers.
 In contrast, Diesel cars and their clutch systems have other maintenance.
 The so-called dual-mass engine flywheels.
 They tend to break much earlier in a Diesel than in gasoline, since, as we mentioned, the bulky engine torque of a diesel makes this element of the transmission work much more intensely.